slightknack/rust-abi-wiki/src/intro/intro.md

 # Introduction
 Welcome to the Rust ABI Wiki!
 This is a wiki about Rust's ABI and plans to stabilize it.
 This wiki is very much so a work-in-progress, and we're trying to flesh it out.
 If you think of anything, open an issue or pull request to discuss it further!
-Here is this Wiki's [Github Repository](https://github.com/slightknack/rust-abi-wiki)
+Here is this Wiki's [Github Repository](https://github.com/slightknack/rust-abi-wiki).

+## Overview
+This wiki is currently organized into three sections: The *Introduction*, which is what you're reading now; this outlines the reasoning behind, history of, and terms used throughout the rest of this Wiki.

+The *Discussion* pages summarize various points of discussion and link out to other resources for consideration.
+After reading this, you should have a pretty solid idea of the challenges we face and goals we have.

+The *Rust Compiler* section outlines how the rust compiler currently works in regards to the ABI.
+This section should highlight all relevant parts of the compiler, and discuss how the ideas proposed via the discussion may be implemented.

+With the Rust compiler infrastructure in mind, the *Towards an RFC* topic intends to form a precise proposal and actionable plan as to what needs to be done next.